-Carol is a director in the admiralty and transport team based in Durban.
+Carol is a dispute resolution and litigation lawyer based in Durban.

 Carol has represented both local and international clients in many aspects of transport law, including questions of marine insurance cover and subrogated insurance recovery actions.
 Carol also has experience in admiralty security and enforcement matters, bill of lading and charter party advice, casualty response, sanctions and piracy matters.

 Carol also runs high value litigation arising out of cerebral palsy medical malpractice claims in the public sector.

 Professional experienceExpand all Collapse all

 - Bachelor of Arts (BA) degree and Bachelor of Laws (LLB) degree from Rhodes University.